JsCommunity/parse-pairs/README.md

 - single and double quotes are supported
 - white spaces around pairs are ignored
 - no escape sequences, feel free to open an [issue](https://github.com/JsCommunity/parse-pairs/issues/) or [PR](https://github.com/JsCommunity/parse-pairs/pulls) if necessary
+- single line comments starting with `#` are ignored

 ### Custom parser